masnun/utorrent-php/README.md

 #### Calling the APIs ####

 All parameters to the API must be passed as associative arrays.
-So, when we want to list the toorents, we shall call the api with these params:
+So, when we want to list the torrents, we shall call the api with these params:

 	array(
 		"list" => 1